antonimarek/birdify/README.md

 All audio data used in this project come from **Bird songs from Europe (xeno-canto)** collection built from a xeno-canto API query and uploaded on Kaggle by Francisco de Abreu e Lima.

-In theory, the recordings contain only male songs from 50 bird species, but in reality they may contain i.e. mixtures of calls and songs from both male and female birds from the same or different species.
-This can certainly affect the classification results.

 ---
 ## References